cckl/FC_primes/README.md

 `brew install python3`

 # Instructions
-Run the program in the terminal and see the multiplication table of the first 10 prime numbers printed to stdout:
+Run the program in the terminal to print the multiplication table of the first 10 prime numbers:
 `python3 primes.py`

 Run the test file: